ieeebitmesra/IEEE-LEAD-2.0/Project-2/Mayukh Pankaj/README.md

 In this pandemic, searching for job/intern is a tough task, scrolling through different platforms, what if you can have Everything at Once !
 Search over 5 platforms, A google for work, Woogle.

-web scraping web-app developed for LEAD 2021 organised by IEEE BIT Mesra.
+Web scraping web-app developed for LEAD 2021 organised by IEEE BIT Mesra.

 **MILESTONES ACHIEVED**✔️-